Washington, D.C.

-Washington, D.C., formally the District of Columbia, also known as Washington, the District, or D.C., is the capital city and federal district of the United States.
-The city is located on the east bank of the Potomac River, which forms its southwestern border with Virginia, and it also borders Maryland to its north and east.
-The city was named for George Washington, a Founding Father, commanding general of the Continental Army in the American Revolutionary War, and the first President of the United States, and the district is named for Columbia, the female personification of the nation.
+Washington, D.C., officially the District of Columbia and commonly known as simply Washington or D.C., is the capital city and federal district of the United States.
+The city is separated from Virginia to its southwest by the Potomac River and shares land borders with Maryland to its north and east.
+It was named after George Washington, a Founding Father and the first president of the United States.
+The district is named for Columbia, the female personification of the nation.

-Washington, D.C., represents the southern point of the Northeast megalopolis, one of the nation's largest and most influential cultural, political, and economic regions that runs along its northeast coast from Boston in the north to Washington, D.C., in the south, and also includes New York City, Philadelphia, and Baltimore.
-As the seat of the U.S. federal government and several international organizations, the city is an important world political capital.
-It is one of the most visited cities in the U.S. with over 20 million annual visitors as of 2016.

-The U.S. constitution provides for a federal district under the exclusive jurisdiction of the U.S. Congress.
-Washington, D.C., is not a part of any U.S. state and is not one itself.
-The Residence Act, adopted on July 16, 1790, approved the creation of the capital district along the Potomac River.
-The city was founded in 1791, and Congress held its first session there in 1800.
-In 1801, the territory, formerly part of Maryland and Virginia and including the settlements of Georgetown and Alexandria, was officially recognized as the federal district.
-In 1846, Congress returned the land originally ceded by Virginia, including the city of Alexandria; in 1871, it created a single municipal government for the remaining portion of the district.
-There have been several unsuccessful efforts to make the city into a state since the 1880s, though a statehood bill passed the House of Representatives in 2021.
+The U.S. Constitution in 1789 called for the creation of a federal district under exclusive jurisdiction of the U.S. Congress.
+As such, Washington, D.C., is not part of any state, and is not one itself.
+The Residence Act, adopted on July 16, 1790, approved the creation of the capital district along the Potomac River, and is considered the city's founding date.
+In 1800, when the capital was moved from Philadelphia, the 6th Congress started meeting in the then-unfinished Capitol Building, and the second president, John Adams, moved into the newly finished White House.
+In 1801, the District of Columbia, formerly part of Maryland and Virginia and including the existing settlements of Georgetown and Alexandria, was officially made the federal district; initially, the city was a separate settlement within the larger district.
+In 1846, Congress reduced the size of the district when it returned the land Virginia had ceded, including the city of Alexandria.
+In 1871, it made the entire district into a single municipality.
+There have been several failed efforts to make the district into a state since the 1880s, including a statehood bill that passed the House of Representatives in 2021 but was not adopted by the U.S. Senate.